NNavickas/NNavickas/README.md

 - 👋 Hi, I’m @NNavickas
 - 👀 I’m interested in coding, NFTs, Harry Potter, home design and construction.
 - 🌱 I’m currently learning EdX Skills for Life - Front-End Web Dev.
-- 📫 How to reach me instagram @nataliemel16
+- 📫 How to reach me on [LinkedIn](www.linkedin.com/in/natalienavickas)

 <!---
 NNavickas/NNavickas is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.